At a glance: Medicare in Michigan

 Medicare enrollment in Michigan

 For most Americans, filing for Medicare benefits is part of turning 65.
 But Medicare coverage enrollment is also triggered for younger people if they’re disabled and have been receiving disability benefits for 24 months, or if they have ALS or end-stage renal disease.

 When we look at nationwide Medicare enrollment, 15 percent of beneficiaries are under the age of 65.
 It’s a little higher in Michigan, where 17 percent of Medicare beneficiaries are eligible due to disability rather than age.
-On the high and low ends of the spectrum, 22 percent of Medicare beneficiaries in Alabama, Kentucky, and Mississippi are disabled and under age 65, while just 9 percent of Hawaii Medicare beneficiaries are eligible due to disability.
+On the high and low ends of the spectrum, 22 percent of Medicare beneficiaries in Alabama, Arkansas, Kentucky, and Mississippi are disabled and under age 65, while just 9 percent of Hawaii Medicare beneficiaries are eligible due to disability.